 Daily Pledge: Highland Park Elementary

-Mrs. Saied's 1st Grad class at Highland Park Elementary recites the Pledge of Allegiance.
+Mrs. Wilson's 2nd grade class at Highland Park Elementary recites the Pledge of Allegiance.

 by